-13 of 19 "peaker" power plant facilities were located in an EJ area or less than a block from one.
+IN 2021 13 of 19

+"peaker" power plant facilities were located in an EJ area or less than a block from one.

 Communities of color are disproportionately exposed to emissions from heavy-duty diesel vehicles, compared to communities that are mostly white, due to the location of arterial highways, commercial waste routes, delivery routes, and parking facilities for medium and heavy-duty fleets.
-These vehicles are major sources of NO_x and PM{2.5} emissions in New York City.217 increasing heavy-duty vehicle traffic in those communities.
+These vehicles are major sources of NOx and PM2.5 emissions in New York City.

+Most of the city's waste is processed and transferred in a handful of EJ Areas, increasing heavy-duty vehicle traffic in those communities.
 Many of these same neighborhoods suffer from the highest rates of pollution-attributable health impacts, sometimes at over three times the citywide average rates.